-Program Approaches, Strategies, Interventions, and Challenges between February and August 2018, the gap analysis, and proposal of strategies to streamline and strengthen disease surveillance: With the imminent phasing out of programs such as the polio eradication that have supported vaccine-preventable disease (VPD) IDSR strengthening and maintenance in the past, resources are anticipated to become more limited and the government and partners will need to identify additional resources to sustain essential surveillance functions.
-Within this context,
+Program Approaches, Strategies, Interventions, and Challenges

+1. Reviewed surveillance system with asset mapping, gap analysis, and proposal of strategies to streamline and strengthen disease surveillance: With the imminent phasing out of programs such as the polio eradication that have supported vaccinepreventable disease (VPD) IDSR strengthening and maintenance in the past, resources are anticipated to become more limited and the government and partners will need to identify additional resources to sustain essential surveillance functions.
+Within this context, between February and August 2018, the system review and asset mapping (identifying resources supporting surveillance) to generate information upon which future plans could be based.
+The review was followed by workshops in which participants discussed ways to streamline the surveillance system, implement surveillance tasks jointly to maximize available resources, and mobilize resources for the future.